Kareemts/connect/README.md

 # CONNECT
-Connect plus is a social media platform
+Connect is a social media platform